Collection Development Policy

 Withdrawal from the collection is based on the following criteria:

-• Items are worn, stained or damaged beyond repair
+• Items are worn, stained, or damaged beyond repair

 • Items are out of date, contain inaccurate data, or are not historically significant